Santa Clara County Fairgrounds: History

+In 1975, a motorcycle speedway was constructed and speedway bikes raced until 1977.
+The track hosted important events, including a qualifying round of the Speedway World Championship in 1976.

+In 1978, the San Jose Speedway (cars) relocated to a 1/4 mi dirt oval track at the fairgrounds.
+It closed in 1999.

 Exposition Hall and the Pavilion building were constructed in 1952 and 1960, respectively.
 The Gateway building and Fiesta Hall were added in the late 1960s and early 1970s.
 By the 1970s, the fairgrounds had become the South Bay destination for large outdoor rock concerts.
 However, many events relocated to Shoreline Amphitheatre in Mountain View after its construction in the 1980s.

 The fairgrounds' finances deteriorated during the 1980s and 1990s, leading to the Fair Association's bankruptcy in 1994 and recreation as the Fairgrounds Management Corporation.

 In 1992, the California Trolley and Railroad Corporation began planning a San Jose Steam Railroad Museum at the fairgrounds that would incorporate donated historic equipment such as Southern Pacific 2479 that had been there since the 1950s.
 A roundhouse was disassembled and moved to the fairgrounds for storage.
 However, the county board of supervisors rescinded support for the plan in 2002.

 In 2017, the county put out a call for proposals to redevelop the fairgrounds.
 Responses included a curling center, public market, and kart racing venue.

 In 2020, the Santa Clara County Public Health Department canceled all events at the fairgrounds and opened a testing and mass vaccination site there as part of its response to the COVID-19 pandemic.
-The site is scheduled to close on February 28, 2023.
+The site was closed on February 28, 2023.

 In 2022, the county announced negotiations with Major League Cricket to build a cricket stadium on the portion of the fairgrounds north of Tully Road by 2024.
 The $50,000,000 stadium would seat up to 15,000 spectators and would also be used for concerts.
 San Jose State University began raising funds to build a $25,000,000 Speed City Legacy Center, including a track to replace the historic Bud Winter Field, which was demolished in 2019.